aws/amazon-eks-pod-identity-webhook/README.md

 ### AWS_STS_REGIONAL_ENDPOINTS Injection

-When the `sts-regional-endpoint` flag is set to `true`, the webhook will inject the environment variable `AWS_STS_REGIONAL_ENDPOINTS` with the value set to `regional`.
+The `sts-regional-endpoint` flag is set to `true` by default.
+The webhook will inject the environment variable `AWS_STS_REGIONAL_ENDPOINTS` with the value set to `regional`.
 This environment variable will configure the AWS SDKs to perform the `sts:AssumeRoleWithWebIdentity` call to get credentials from the regional